maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module14.md

   <figcaption>External console</figcaption>
 </figure>

-Now when I close the window, or the terminal, everything closes correctly.
+Now when I close the window or the terminal, everything closes correctly.

 ### 3. Kivy basics and Pong tutorial
 To learn Kivy basics, I follow the [Pong tutorial](https://kivy.org/doc/stable/tutorials/pong.html) in the documentation.
 I learned how to create the application, build it, add widgets, play with properties, ...